 You’ve finally bought some spring chickens, and the anticipation of receiving your first batch of fresh eggs is almost too much to bear.
 We don’t blame you for being a bit antsy!
-Fresh eggs from your home-raised chickens have the most decadent flavor and are truly superior to grocery store eggs.

 If you can’t stop wondering when your chickens are going to lay eggs, you’ll be happy to know that there are some signs to look out for so that you have a better idea of when they’re going to arrive.
 Each chicken is different, and even though you’re excited, there’s no possible way to rush them.
 Be patient and enjoy watching your chickens mature so that there is an even deeper appreciation for them when that magical morning finally happens.

-What Age do Chicken Lay Eggs?
+What Age Do Chicken Lay Eggs?

 It sometimes feels like an eternity, but most young female chickens start laying eggs around 6 months old.
-Of course, some mature faster and start around four months, while others take their sweet time and only start after being 8 months old.
+Of course, some mature faster and start around 4 months, while others take their sweet time and only start after being 8 months old.
 There’s nothing wrong with any of these timelines.
 Chances are, they’ll all start laying eggs sooner rather than later, and you’ll have so many eggs that you don’t know what to do with them all.

-Do Some Breeds Lay Eggs Faster than Others?
+Do Some Breeds Lay Eggs Faster Than Others?

 When Do Chickens Lay Eggs?

 Young chickens usually lay eggs sometime within their first year of life.
 If you didn’t get the chicks until late summer, though, this could delay their egg production, and they won’t start until early spring.

 The reduced daylight from winter usually tells mature hens that it’s time to take a break from laying eggs.
 Consistent sunlight for a duration of 12–16 hours per day is a major trigger to induce egg production in hens, and therefore, they usually don’t lay eggs during the winter.